krzysk1/dromader/README.md

  Some features may not work as intended and this aircraft could crash your Aerofly FS4.
  Use it at your own risk!

-Installation
+# Installation

-1. Unzip file and move the folder "dromader" to C:\Users\~\Documents\Aerofly FS4\aircraft.
+1. Unzip file and move the folder "dromader" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

-Tips:
+# Uninstall

+1. Delete the folder "dromader".

+# Tips

 There are extra liveries in folders: CONAF's (National Forest Corporation, Chile) and Red.